esenkaratas/journeylog/README.md

-# Wearable Fashion Guide 👗🎨
+# JourneyLog 👗🎨

 ### 📌 Project Description

-Wearable Fashion Guide is a fashion-focused web application that helps users explore different fashion categories and save their favorite items.
+JourneyLog is a fashion-focused web application that helps users explore different fashion categories and save their favorite items.

 This project is built using **React**, with product data fetched from the **Fake Store API**.